Shaobin-Jiang/IceNvim/README.md

 has now been almost a year when I finally take some time to refactor my neovim configuration.
 I now use neovim for javascript / typescript / python / lua / c# (unity) / dart (flutter) development and also markdown writing.

-My neovim configuration might not look as fancy as the other popular neovim configurations, but it better suits my need than any existing configuration.
+My neovim configuration might not look as fancy as other popular neovim configurations, but it better suits my need than any existing configuration.
 That is what using neovim is all about, is it not, customizing it to one's personal needs?
-In reality, this configuration is meant to be but a reference instead of an ultimate solution, which I never for one moment believe exists.

 ## Screenshots